Withdraw from the Semester

 If you're withdrawing, please contact the office for move-out procedures within 48 hours.
 You may incur additional charges for each day you haven't completed the checkout procedure.

 The University of Colorado does not have a special medical withdrawal process.
 Your reason for withdrawing is not indicated or differentiated on your transcript, and if the drop with no penalty deadline has passed, W grades will be assigned.
-W grades indicate a course withrawal after the deadline and do not impact the GPA.
+W grades indicate a course withdrawal after the deadline and do not impact the GPA.

 For students experiencing unexpected distress, there are campus resources available to you.
 View our Health & Wellness section (above).
 You may also consider the following as you鈥檙e making your decision:

-- Meet with your advisor to discuss your options.
+• Meet with your advisor to discuss your options.
 If you want to complete the semester consider discussing grade replacement with your advisor.

-- Take advantage of the tutoring services on campus to help support you with your course studies.
+• Take advantage of the tutoring services on campus to help support you with your course studies.

-- If you鈥檝e completed a majority of the semester, consider requesting .
+• If you鈥檝e completed a majority of the semester, consider requesting .
 Please note that approving this request is at the discretion of your instructor.
 If approved, work with your instructor on setting the conditions and time limit for completing your coursework.
 Once you submit the missing coursework, your instructor will review and submit your final grade.
 Your transcript will say 鈥淥riginally graded as Incomplete.鈥

 Financial aid recipients who receive all incomplete grades may be considered an unofficial withdrawal.
 In this case, the Office of Financial Aid will verify your course participation with instructors to confirm eligibility to keep the financial aid you already received.
-If you have questions, chat with a financial aid advisor. - Depending on your situation, withdrawing from CU Boulder may be your best option.
-If you and your family are under duress and struggling to navigate CU Boulder policies, consider contacting Student Support and Case Management for additional support.
+If you have questions, chat with a financial aid advisor.

-- If you decide to withdraw and you meet certain criteria, you may submit a to the Bursar's Office.
+• If you decide to withdraw and you meet certain criteria, you may submit a to the Bursar's Office.

 Student-Athletes